oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

       }
     },

-##### Document Property - Publisher - Contact Details
+##### 3.2.1.8.1 Document Property - Publisher - Contact Details

-How to contact (`contact_details`)?
-Information on how to contact the publisher, possibly including details such as web sites, email addresses, phone numbers, and postal mail addresses.
-Value type is string with 1 or more characters.
+Contact details (`contact_details`) of value type `string` with 1 or more characters provides information on how to contact the publisher, possibly including details such as web sites, email addresses, phone numbers, and postal mail addresses.

 Example:

     Example Company can be reached at contact_us@example.com, or via our website at https://www.example.com/contact.

-##### Document Property - Publisher - Issuing Authority
+##### 3.2.1.8.2 Document Property - Publisher - Issuing Authority

-What authority (`issuing_authority`)?
-The name of the issuing party and their authority to release the document, in particular, the party's constituency and responsibilities or other obligations.
-Value type is string with 1 or more characters.
+Issuing authority (`issuing_authority`) of value type `string`with 1 or more characters provides the name of the issuing party and their authority to release the document, in particular, the party's constituency and responsibilities or other obligations.

-##### Document Property - Publisher - Type
+##### 3.2.1.8.3 Document Property - Publisher - Type

-The Type of publisher (`type`) provides information about the type of publisher releasing the document.
-Value type is string with fixed value set (enum).
-Thes values are:
+The Type of publisher (`type`) of type `string`and `enum` provides information about the type of publisher releasing the document.
+The valid values are:

     coordinator
     discoverer